Geography of New South Wales: Climate

 Over half of New South Wales has an arid to semi-arid climate, where the rainfall is quite low.
 Summer temperatures are often very hot, while winter nights can be cold.
 Most of the rest of the state has a humid subtropical climate or an oceanic climate.
 Precipitation varies throughout the state.
 The north-west receives the least, getting less than 180 mm annually, while most of the east receives between 700 and 1400 mm of rainfall.
 Rainfall can be as high as 2000 to 2500 mm in the wettest areas, such as Charlotte Pass and Dorrigo.
 In the south, precipitation is heaviest in winter because of cold fronts which move across Australia, while in the north, rain is heaviest in summer from tropical systems and even cyclones on rare occasions.
-During winter, the coastal plain cane be relatively dry because of foehn winds which blow from the Great Dividing Range.
+During winter, the coastal plain can be relatively dry because of foehn winds which blow from the Great Dividing Range.
 The mountain can block cold fronts coming from the Southern Ocean, and can produce foehn winds on the leeward side.

 The climate in the southern half of the state is generally warm and hot in the summer months and mild and cool in the winter.
 Sydney, the largest city, has a humid subtropical climate (Köppen Cfa) with no dry season.
 Wollongong is in the transitional zone between an oceanic climate (Köppen Cfb) and a humid subtropical climate.

 Snowfall can be common in the high-altitude parts of the range, occasionally occurring as far north as the Queensland border.
 On the highest peaks of the Snowy Mountains, the climate can be subpolar oceanic, a subarctic climate and even an alpine climate on the higher peaks with cold temperatures and heavy snowfall.
 The Blue Mountains, Southern Tablelands and Central Tablelands, which are situated on the Great Dividing Range, have mild or warm summers and cold winters, although not as cold as those in the Snowy Mountains.

 The highest maximum temperature recorded was 49.7 °C at Menindee on 10 January 1939 and at Bourke.
 The lowest minimum temperature ever recorded was -23.0 °C at Charlotte Pass in the Snowy Mountains on 29 June 1994.
 This is also the lowest temperature recorded in the whole of Australia.
 Charlotte Pass often has a snow depth of 2 metres in winter, and snow has even accumulated and persisted in the middle of summer.